 CSA Recognition Seal Program Requirements

 The CSA Recognition Seal displayed on product packaging or menu items consists of the CSA registered trademark five crossed grain symbol.
 It can appear with or without accompanying text.
-The CSA Recognition Seal denotes products that are completely free of wheat, barley, rye, oats, their crosses and derivatives in product, processing and packaging (WBRO-free).
+The CSA Recognition Seal denotes products that are free (less than 5 ppm) of wheat, barley, rye, oats, their crosses and derivatives in product, processing and packaging (WBRO-free).

 These requirements include: